Why Do My Legs Hurt After Sex?

 If the compression is caused by a condition like herniated discs, this can be permanent and will need physical therapy or surgery to relieve.
 This is another reason why it is so important to see a medical professional who can diagnose the underlying cause and recommend treatment.

-See also: Why Does It Hurt When I Pee After Sex?
+See also: Why Am I Sore After Sex?

 Nerve damage or dysfunction (neuropathy) can also trigger painful sex or dyspareunia.
 This can occur due to a number of underlying causes, including diabetes, vitamin deficiencies, infections, or trauma.
 Sexual activity can exacerbate neuropathic symptoms, leading to pain or tingling in the legs and feet.
 Managing the underlying cause of neuropathy and working with a specialist can help alleviate these symptoms.